Ilterish Qaghan: Legacy

 Kutlu, Kutluk, İlter and İlteriş are common masculine Turkish given names, which are used in memory of Ilterish Qaghan.
-Mihaly Dobrovits believes he changed lateral system of succession to primogeniture, thus trying to avoid fate of the First Turkic Khaganate.
+Mihaly Dobrovits believes he changed lateral system of succession to primogeniture, thus trying to avoid the fate of the First Turkic Khaganate.

-On 23 August 2022, his memorial complex and an inscription written in Turkic and Sogdian was found at Khangai Mountains, in Mongolia's Otuken region.
+On 23 August 2022, his memorial complex and an inscription written in Turkic and Sogdian were found at Khangai Mountains, in Mongolia's Otuken region.